 n8n Approval Timeouts and Escalation: A Practical Guide

 TL;DR: n8n approval workflows hang silently when reviewers do not respond.
-Built-in timeout options (workflow-level, Wait node, Send-and-Wait) catch the expiry but lack automatic escalation.
+Built-in timeout options (workflow-level, Wait node, Send-and-Wait) catch the expiry and leave escalation to you.
 A production-grade approval needs reminders, multi-level escalation, and a configurable final action.
-You can build this in pure n8n, and it works, but once you have more than a couple of workflows, the node count gets painful.
-That specific pain is what I am building Humangent to solve.
-You build a workflow that sends a Slack message asking a teammate to approve a refund.
-The workflow pauses.
-The reviewer clicks approve.
-Everything works.
+You can build this in pure n8n.
+It works.
+Once you have more than a couple of workflows, the node count gets painful.
+That specific pain is what Humangent solves.

 Why a Stuck Approval Workflow Costs More Than You Think